9 minutos

 The Graph QL Schema

-The schema for your subgraph is in the file schema.graphql
+The schema for your Subgraph is in the file schema.graphql

 .
 GraphQL schemas are defined using the GraphQL interface definition language.

-Note: If you've never written a GraphQL schema, it is recommended that you check out this primer on the GraphQL type system.
-Reference documentation for GraphQL schemas can be found in the section.
+Note: If you’ve never written a GraphQL schema, it is recommended that you check out this primer on the GraphQL type system.
+Reference documentation for GraphQL schemas can be found in the GraphQL API section.

 Before defining entities, it is important to take a step back and think about how your data is structured and linked.

-- All queries will be made against the data model defined in the subgraph schema.
-As a result, the design of the subgraph schema should be informed by the queries that your application will need to perform.
+- All queries will be made against the data model defined in the Subgraph schema.
+As a result, the design of the Subgraph schema should be informed by the queries that your application will need to perform.

 - It may be useful to imagine entities as “objects containing data”, rather than as events or functions.